USB

 Other USB devices: USB HID, USB network adapters, …

-These devices may be (partially) functional if their respective drivers are included by default in the embedded Linux OS or are installed in an appropriate Docker software container.
-There is no guarantee of compatibility or support for such external hardware devices.
+Devices like mice, keyboards and generic USB input devices such as controllers, may function (fully or partially) if their respective drivers are either included by default in the embedded Linux OS or installed within an appropriate Docker container.
+However, compatibility and support for external hardware devices are not guaranteed.

 The OEM users groups are: